drshahizan/software-engineering/materials/module4/LeeSoonDer/readme.md

 # Software Requirements Document (SRD): Students'Feedback Management System

+<h2>The stakeholders of a student feedback system for a university can include:</h2>

+Students: They are the primary stakeholders in the feedback system, as they are the ones providing feedback on their learning experiences.

+Faculty: They are also important stakeholders, as they receive feedback from students and use it to improve their teaching methods.

+Administrators: They are responsible for implementing the feedback system and ensuring that it is effective and efficient.

+Support staff: They may be responsible for collecting and analyzing feedback data, or providing technical support for the feedback system.

+Parents: In some cases, parents may also be stakeholders, particularly if the feedback system includes questions about their involvement in their child's education.

-Developing a student feedback system for a university requires careful planning and execution.
-Here are some steps to develop a student feedback system for a university:
+<h2>Developing a student feedback system for a university requires careful planning and execution.
+Here are some steps to develop a student feedback system for a university:</h2>

 Determine the goals: Identify the specific goals of the feedback system.
 What information do you want to collect from students?
 How will this information be used to improve teaching and learning?